Algebraic curves

 About the course

-This course will run in Weeks 1-10, with two lectures per week and one workshop per fortnight.
+This course will run in Weeks 11-20, with two lectures per week and one workshop per fortnight.
 See your timetable for lecture/workshop times and locations (in case of sudden changes!).
-Office hours will be held weekly on Mondays 1.30-2.30 in my office (Fylde B64).
-The lecture notes are available here.

 This course will use ideas from MATH220 (including generalised eigenspaces) and MATH225 (rings, ideals).
-It should complement MATH424 (Galois theory) and MATH322 (Commutative algebra), though neither is strictly necessary.
-Nonetheless, I highly recommend taking them alongside it (or next year).
+It should complement MATH424 (Galois theory) and MATH322 (Commutative algebra).
+MATH322 is a prerequisite, but this year (2023-24) you should be able to get away without having done it.
+MATH424 is not necessary, but I highly recommend taking it if you're interested in this module.

 Assessment